How To Start A Business in Ohio

 There are multiple ways a corporation can elect to be taxed, which include the C-corporation and S-corporation.
 Electing how the entity should be taxed is complicated, so be sure to talk with your CPA as there is the potential of double taxation where profits and dividends are both taxed.
 Also, there is no self-employment tax with a corporation, as income to the owner(s) will come from either a salary or dividends, which may be beneficial.

-Related: How to form a corporation in Ohio
+Related: How to form an Ohio corporation

 The Limited Liability Company (LLC) is a popular business entity choice because it provides the liability protection of a corporation with the sole proprietorship’s ease of operation.
 The Limited Liability Company does not have many of the burdens the corporation has and has the greatest tax flexibility of the four entities.
 Income can be taxed as a pass-through entity like the sole proprietor or partnership or as a corporation.

-Related: How to form an LLC in Ohio
+Related: How to form an Ohio LLC

 Forming a corporation or LLC sounds complicated and expensive, but using an entity formation service guides you through the process so you know it was done right.